Louise Cameron, School Principal & Special Needs Co-ordinator

 I joined the BRIS team in 2016 during Term 1.
 I completed my Certificate III in Business Administration in 2015 and am very excited to have the opportunity to start my new career path in such an appealing environment.

-I am drawn towards being a part of an educational-based community like BRIS and find satisfaction in providing support throughout the school.
+It’s very rewarding being a part of a community like BRIS, and I find joy in providing support throughout the school.

 I spent 10 years in the hospitality industry, which took me across the east coast of Australia.
 The Sunshine Coast is where I call home and I love being close to my grandparents, where I spend some of my free time.
-I enjoy being outdoors, with the Sunshine Coast having so much to offer, either up the mountains or down at the beach, or exploring all the hidden treasures in between.
+I enjoy being outdoors, with the Sunshine Coast having so much to offer, either up in the mountains, down at the beach, or exploring all the hidden treasures in between.
 My hobbies include op-shopping, reading, gardening and 4×4 adventures.
-I have felt very welcomed by everyone involved at BRIS and I look forward to the future!
+I have felt very welcomed by all the staff, parents and students at BRIS.